oddbird/oddsite/content/2019/11/22/ethics.rst

 -------

-If you are interested in learning more about Ethic in Design, here are some resources that I recommend:
+If you are interested in learning more about Ethics in Design, here are some resources that I recommend:

 - Cennydd Bowles -